-Lady Antebellum might never have existed if not for MySpace.
+Lady A may never have existed if not for MySpace.
 That's where Hillary Scott and Charles Kelley first met, but it wasn't until she recognized him at a Nashville music club that she joined him and his former middle school classmate Dave Haywood in the new group they were forming.
-They achieved instant success with their first single, ‘Love Don't Live Here,’ which reached No. 3.
-Their third single, ‘I Run to You,’ gave them their first No. 1 hit, but it was their fourth single, ‘Need You Now’ — the lead single from their sophomore album — that proved their career breakthrough, winning them crossover success, headliner status and an armload of awards.
-Subsequent songs like ‘Just a Kiss,’ ‘Downtown’ and ‘Bartender’ have seen the group expanding their parameters with more up-tempo songs and contemporary productions, which has helped them grow into one of the most successful headlining acts in country music today.
+They achieved instant success with their first single, "Love Don't Live Here," which reached No. 3.
+Their third single, "I Run to You," gave them their first No. 1 hit, but it was their fourth single, "Need You Now" -- the lead single from their sophomore album -- that proved their career breakthrough, winning them crossover success, headliner status and an armload of awards.
+Subsequent songs like "Just a Kiss," "Downtown" and "Bartender" have seen the group expanding their parameters with more up-tempo songs and contemporary productions, which has helped them grow into one of the most successful headlining acts in country music today.